 Patients receiving hospice care may experience symptoms like trouble breathing or sleeping, nausea or vomiting, or discomfort.
-These symptoms often arise unexpectedly or worsen quickly, but many can be relieved with medications.
-It’s important to have medications on hand that can provide relief right away.
+These symptoms often arise unexpectedly or worsen quickly.
+It’s so it’s important to have medications on hand that can provide relief right away.

-VNSNY Hospice and Palliative Care provides a Hospice Comfort Pack to relieve common symptoms.
-This contains a small supply of emergency medications to keep on hand, without filling a prescription or waiting for medications to be delivered.
+VNSNY Hospice and Palliative Care provides a Hospice Comfort Pack.
+Sometimes this is referred to as a Hospice Emergency Kit.
+The hospice comfort pack contents include a small supply of emergency medications to relieve common symptoms, without filling a prescription or waiting for medications to be delivered.
 The medications in the comfort pack should only be used if the hospice nurse or physician directs you to.
 Your VNSNY Hospice nurse will go over the medications so you understand how to use them and when.

 © Copyright 2020 Visiting Nurse Service of New York.
 All rights reserved.